what if cold brew was better? more flavorful, less grit, highlighting what makes specialty beans… special.

 in the past, cold drip devices were set up as gravity-fed towers. you might have seen one in a hipster coffee shop, looking like the biological child of a chemistry set and handblown glass artwork.

 our patent pending brewing method takes this concept to the next coffee-nerd level.

 we can’t reveal how it’s done- but this coffee is special.
-In the same way as a pour over can produce spectacular flavors that might get muddled in a french press, a cold drip can produce bright, popping cold brew that would otherwise be muddled or gritty in a mason jar or other steeping cold brew devices. this difference is why you’re liable to find cold drip in some of the best artisanal coffee shops: it gets more out of the beans, in a way that speaks to the flavors the roaster intended.
+In the same way as a pour over can produce spectacular flavors that might get muddled in a french press, a cold drip can produce bright, popping cold brew that would otherwise be muddled in a mason jar or other steeping cold brew devices. this difference is why you’re liable to find cold drip in some of the best artisanal coffee shops: it gets more out of the beans, in a way that speaks to the flavors the roaster intended.

 Kavnia can be drank over ice or cooled in the refrigerator for an undiluted cold brew.